Define-Designs/stock_ticker_dashboard/trucker_dashboard/README.md

 ## How the market-wide scan works

-Scanning all ~460 tickers every minute would blow past Finnhub's free 60-calls/minute limit (each ticker costs 2 calls).
+Scanning all ~460 tickers every minute would hammer yfinance (a free, unofficial data source with no published rate limit) far harder than necessary.
 So the scan is split into small rotating batches:

 - `config.py` defines `UNIVERSE` (the ~460-ticker scan list) and `BATCH_SIZE`
-  (25 tickers per batch = 50 API calls, well inside the free limit).
+  (25 tickers per batch, which keeps each scan-batch call quick and spreads the lookups out over the rotation instead of firing all ~460 at once).
 - Every call to `/api/scan-batch` scans the *next* batch in the rotation and merges the results into a running, cumulative picture of the whole market.
 - With `BATCH_SIZE=25` and a 1-minute cron interval, a full pass over all